 One is tempted to say that there is nothing wrong with capitalism except that it has never been tried.
 Our current industrial system is based on accounting principles that would bankrupt any company.

 Conventional economic theories will not guide our future for a simple reason: They have never placed ‘natural capital’ on the balance sheet.
 When it is included, not as a free amenity or as a putative infinite supply, but as an integral and valuable part of the production process, everything changes.
 Prices, costs, and what is and isn’t economically sound change dramatically.

 Industries destroy natural capital because they have historically benefitted from doing so.
 As businesses successfully created more goods and jobs, consumer demand soared, compounding the destruction of natural capital.
 All that is about to change.

 NATURAL CAPITAL Natural systems provide trillions of dollars in services that have no man-made substitutes, as Biosphere II’s failure shows.
-Q: Of course, everyone saw on the news the media public relations event that publicized the beginning of the Biosphere II experiment but the mass media didn’t inform us of the results, did they?
-The article says:

 NATURAL CAPITAL AS A LIMITING FACTOR The new limits to prosperity are natural systems — not boats, but fisheries; not sawmills, but forests.